Princesses Beatrice and Princess Eugenie appear inseparable, even more so following the birth of Beatrice's baby!

 Princess Eugenie and Beatrice have a close bond with each other and also their mother.
-The threesome even have a cute nickname for themselves, Tripod.
+The trio even have a cute nickname for themselves; Tripod.

 "What can't I live without?
 My family.
 That sounds cheesy, but I really can't," Eugenie revealed to Harper's Bazaar in 2006.

 "Especially my mum.
 I wouldn't be able to make tough decisions without her.
 And my sister."

 "My mum always says that we're the only ones who know exactly what's going on in each other's lives."

 After the media mocked Beatrice for the outfit she wore to Prince William and Duchess Catherine's wedding, Eugenie stepped in to support her sister.

 "There was a horrible article that had been written about Beatrice and she got really upset," Eugenie told Vogue UK.

 "We were just about to step out and she had a bit of a wobble and cried.
 I was looking after her.
 And then about an hour later, I had a wobble and started crying and Bea was there for me."